dethos/worker-ddns/README.md

 ```

 In the most common scenario you will want to run it periodically.
 So you will need to
-use scheduler like `cron` or a `systemd timer unit`.
+use a scheduler like `cron` or a `systemd timer unit`.
 Below is a simple example
 that can be inserted after running `crontab -e`:

 ```